recommend-games/blog/content/posts/sdj_2021_4/index.md

 First of all, my humble brag: I did it again – I called both awards correctly. 😌 In the end, they went to the two games I had in mind for months, but it really wasn't as obvious as it appears since all the nominees were exceptionally strong in my opinion.

 As I like to point out, I really try to do these predictions "by the numbers", i.e., let data and algorithms speak, not my personal taste.
 However, in this case, both winners were games that I grabbed and played through as soon as I could get my hands on them.
-So I feel like I "won" twice this year: not only did I predict both awards correctly, I thoroughly enjoyed playing both winners.
+So I feel like I "won" twice this year: not only did I predict both awards correctly, I also thoroughly enjoyed playing both winners.
 And I do believe these games will bring a lot of joy to the people who follow the jury's recommendation and buy them for their families and friends.

-So long, we'll see each other again for my {{% sdj %}}Spiel des Jahres 2022{{% /sdj %}} predictions – hopefully Covid–19 will be nothing but a bad memory by then! 🦠
+So long, we'll see each other again for my {{% sdj %}}Spiel des Jahres 2022{{% /sdj %}} predictions – hopefully COVID–19 will be nothing but a bad memory by then! 🦠

 [^livestream]: It's weird to think that in a way, for the past 18 months or so, we had nothing to do but sit at home, but still I managed to be on the move during both livestreams last year (in a supermarket) and this (on a playground).
 I wonder what people where thinking of me when I was commenting and cheering into my phone… 🧐